oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 fe8a1c4cafe
 ~~~

-The following is the CBOR Annotated Hex output of the example above:
+The following is the CBOR Diagnostic Notation of the example above:

 ~~~~~~~~~~
 [